-The ACGME-accredited one-year head and neck pathology fellowship.
-It may include general surgical pathology (up to 6 months) or consist exclusively of head and neck pathology, depending on the interest of the Fellow.
+The head and neck pathology fellowship may include general surgical pathology (up to six months) or consist exclusively of head and neck pathology, depending on the interest of the fellow.

 Major strengths of the fellowship include a diverse and abundant case mix, graduated responsibility for clinical cases (particularly in the area of frozen section diagnosis) and opportunities for clinical research.
 It is a highly immersive fellowship, with a large volume of specimens ranging from the most complex to the most common to many of the rarest.
 Fellows learn by seeing and doing and by handling, diagnosing and pre-dictating most of their cases.

-The head and neck pathology fellowship was approved by the Accreditation Council for Graduate Medical Education (ACGME) and began in begin July 1, 2015.
+The head and neck pathology fellowship was approved by the Accreditation Council for Graduate Medical Education (ACGME) and began July 1, 2015.

 Head and neck